 6. Turn the Electricity Back On

 Now we can begin the process of turning electricity back on to the circuits that aren’t tripping.
-Firstly turn the main switch on and then turn each circuit back on except for the faulty one.
+First, turn the main switch on and then turn each circuit back on except for the faulty one.

-You now have power back to your home and don’t need to worry about that faulty circuit tripping again.
+You now have power back to your home and don’t need to worry about that faulty electrical circuit tripping again.

-7. Call a Fault Finding Electrician
+7. Call a Qualified Electrician

 What Causes Electrical Faults?